Help for British house buyers could end up hurting building stocks

 "If we see a turn in the bond market and yields start to go up, this should be a candidate for profit taking."

-While few are expecting a dramatic house price slump, the sector could miss out on a boost at the margin where developers have focussed much of their efforts.
+While few are expecting a dramatic house price slump, the sector could miss out on a boost at the margin where developers have focused much of their efforts.

 Updates from Taylor Wimpey and Barratt Developments this year have cited the strength of the London market as an increasingly important element of their business.